 Mediation is often less costly and time-consuming than a divorce that goes before a judge in family court.

 At The Springer Law Firm, our founding attorney Sarah Springer is a trained mediator.
-Her time as both an attorney and a judge give her relevant and valuable experience to help resolve complex divorce issues.
+Her time as both a Katy divorce attorney and a judge give her relevant and valuable experience to help resolve complex divorce issues.
 Call our office at (281) 990-6025 to learn more about mediation.